 Biomedicum Virus Core is located in Helsinki Meilahti campus in Biomedicum 1 building, Haartmaninkatu 8, 00290 Helsinki.
 Our office is in room B508b (Klefström lab) and the HelVi-BVC BSL-2 facility is in room C505b.

 To reach our office take the Biomedicum 1 main elevators to the 5th floor, turn left towards the left side of the B wing and follow the signs to “Translational Cancer research” and “Bioimaging Unit”.
 Enter the door when you see a sign on a window with HelVi-BVC logo.
 Follow the corridor until you reach the first lab and see our HelVi-BVC sign again on a freezer.
 Our office desk is on the left and you have reached your destination (B508b).
 If you wish to visit our office and meet us in person, please book an appointment beforehand.

 To reach our BSL-2 facility take the main elevators to the 5th floor.
 From the main elevators, go straight ahead to the C wing and take the first door on the left.
 When you’ll come across a T-crossing, take a right and walk until you reach first, closed lab space on the left.
 On the facility door there is the HelVi-BVC logo and BSL-2 sign.
-To enter you need to take the biosafety training and 5th floor access to your key card.
+To enter you need to take our biosafety training and have 5th floor access to your key card.

 How can I contact HelVi-BVC?

 If you have any questions about our services, orders, prices etc. please contact our customer support email@example.com.
 When there is an emergency, you can also reach us by calling the Klefström lab phone number: + 358 2 941 25494 or visiting our office B508b.
 Our emergency contact information can also be found from the HelVi-BVC door or from our biosafety manual.